thePHPcc/EventFlow/README.md

 ```
 src/
 ├── Domain/                    # Entities, value objects, aggregates, domain services
-│   └── SeatNumber   # Fully implemented reference value object
+│   ├── SeatNumber             # Fully implemented reference value object
+│   ├── DomainEvent            # Marker interface for domain events
+│   ├── RecordsDomainEvents    # Trait for aggregates that record domain events
+│   ├── PaymentGateway         # Port for processing payments
+│   ├── PaymentResult          # Outcome of a payment attempt
+│   ├── Exception              # Marker interface for domain exceptions
+│   └── InvalidSeatNumberException
 ├── Application/               # Use cases that orchestrate the domain
 └── Infrastructure/            # Adapters to the outside world (persistence, payment, ...)
+    └── InMemoryPaymentGateway # In-memory fake implementing the PaymentGateway port

 tests/
 ├── Unit/                      # Fast, isolated tests for the domain and application
 ├── Integration/               # Tests that exercise infrastructure adapters
 └── Architecture/              # Additional architecture tests, if any
 ```

 ### The reference value object